pabloav/aws-cudahashcat-auto/README.md

 * Bake rockyou.txt into the AMI (?)
 * Provide some scripts to configure the IAM policy and S3 bucket
 * Maybe move more of the hardcoded configuration from run.sh to _spot instance request_ tags (e.g., s3bucket, s3folder)
+* Migrate to SQS (or something) to reduce run-time configuration
+* Take better advantage of partial hours (if we only run for 20 minutes, use the other 40 minutes for something useful)
+* Progress reporting

 Credits
 ----